nancy0361/CS516_DataPipeline/README.md

 `python main.py`

-You can use the url(http://127.0.0.1:5000/test) to visit the test "hello world" page, or try to upload the example json file using the command:
+Then you can use the url(http://127.0.0.1:5000/homepage) to visit the homepage and start use this app from there.

-`curl -H POST http://127.0.0.1:5000/input -d @example.json --header "Content-Type: application/json`